 Asparagus comes in several sizes, ranging in diameter from thinner than a drinking straw to fatter than your thumb.
 If you have to, undo several bundles so you can put together a pound or so of the stalks you want.

 - Thin, tender spears can be sautéed, steamed, or rubbed lightly with olive oil and grilled.

 - Fatter asparagus spears will need to be trimmed and either steamed or boiled in order to be tender.

 - While some people prefer the smaller spears for their delicacy and tenderness, others like thick asparagus for its more robust flavor and meaty texture.

 More: How to Cook Asparagus

 3. Buy in Season

 Decent fresh asparagus shows up from Mexico soon after New Year’s.
 If you’re buying local, you won’t see it at the farmers’ market until spring.
 If you’re in Florida, that means February; further north, it’s closer to April.
 Buying in season also means much cheaper prices.

-Asparagus is a one-night-only type of vegetable—it doesn’t store well, and as leftovers it’s mushy and smelly.
+Asparagus is a one-night-only type of vegetable—it doesn’t store well, and as cooked leftovers risks being mushy and smelly.
 For the freshest flavor, try to buy and eat asparagus the same day.